AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-edge/README.md

 The output above is an indication of the problem.
 The file permissions only allow the currently logged in user, and its group, to read the files.
 But as it turns out, Azure IoT Edge needs to be able to read them as well.

-In the same terminal, issue the following commands to allow all users on the computer to read the certificates.
+In the same command-line interface, issue the following commands to allow all users on the computer to read the certificates.

 ```sh
 chmod o+r *.pem